schahriar/blackwall/README.md

 <img src="https://raw.githubusercontent.com/schahriar/blackwall/master/blackwall.png" alt="Blackwall firewall" title="Blackwall" />

-**blackwall** is an **incoming*** programmable firewall module designed for NodeJS.
-You can integrate it into your TCP connections or as an ExpressJS middleware, define a few rules and enforce a good deal of security for your server application.
-It is still in Alpha and there will be major features and changes coming soon.
+**blackwall** is a programmable firewall module designed for NodeJS.
+You can integrate it into your TCP connections, use it a an ExpressJS middleware, or even as a proxy server cleaning out your traffic before reaching the destination server or port.
+The setup is simple.
+Create a Policy with your own rule functions or some of the predefined rules (such as **ratelimiting**, **blacklisting**, **whitelisting**), create a session when a client connects and assign this session to the Policy.
+You can then add more information to this session for the rules and terminate it after you are done with the client.
+It is still in Beta so there will be major API changes in the future versions.

-\* *blackwall* currently only supports incoming connections.
-Outgoing support is planned for the first release.

 # Features
-Currently included in the *Alpha* version:
+Currently included in the *Beta* version:

+1. Session handling
-1. ipv4 & ipv6 support
+2. ipv4 & ipv6 support
-2. List specific policies
-3. Events
+1. Custom Rules (as functions with their own storage)
-4. Frameworks
+4. Frameworks (Ready to Use ExpressJS Framework)
-5. Rate limiting
-6. Blacklisting
-7. Whitelisting
-8. Mass member add
-9. *Upcoming: Conditional policy change*
-10. *Upcoming: Dump and restore for policies*

 # Usage
 ```